Whether you’ll get a check depends on where you live — and who was at fault.

 If your car is declared a write-off by your insurer, you, of course, have the option to accept their decision.
 However, keep in mind that the insurance payout you receive to help replace your car may be less than you had hoped.

-- Its listed value and other current sales of the same model
+- Its listed value

 - The pre-accident condition of your vehicle